cpoff-rv/css-grid-intro/README.md

 Grid items can be placed in **GRID COLUMNS** and **GRID ROWS**.
 Together these columns and rows define **GRID TRACKS**.

-Everything about Grid is easier to understand when you can actually _look_ at it.
-Time to fire up Codepen.
+Everything about Grid is easier to understand when you can actually _look_ at it, so let's fire up Codepen... in Firefox.

-[revise examples, still use flexbox?]
+> Say hello to the **Firefox Grid Inspector**.
+It's powerful, easy to use, and nicer than anything currently available in Chrome DevTools.
+It can help us visualize our layouts and prevent debugging-induced baldness.
+Basically, it's awesome.
+Read more about it [here](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts).

 ### Example #1: Declaration of Gridependance
 🔗 Codepen: [Basic Grid](https://codepen.io/solomonkane/pen/938ef9695f92af67c8284049be1410a8)

 Declaring a grid is simple.
-Just set `display: grid` on our grid container - in this case, the div with the imaginative class name `.grid` - and _voila!_ We're done.
+All we have to do is set `display: grid;` on our grid container and _voila!_ We're done.
 Ship it.

 Okay, maybe don't ship it _quite_ yet.
 Nothing has really changed about the appearance of our grid; the items are still stacked like before.
-Let's take a closer look... in Firefox.
+Let's take a closer look...

-> Say hello to the **Firefox Grid Inspector**.
-It's powerful, easy to use, and nicer than anything currently available in Chrome DevTools.
-It can help us visualize our layouts and prevent debugging-induced baldness.
-Basically, it's awesome.
-Read more about it [here](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts).

-After popping open Firefox DevTools, we can see `display: grid` did, in fact, change _something_.
+After popping it open Firefox DevTools, we can see `display: grid` did, in fact, change something.
 There's a "grid" marker next to our `<section>`.
 There's also a ~~tiny waffle~~ grid icon next to our declaration in the Rules pane.
 Groovy.
 Our grid does exist after all.

 Turns out, what we're missing is a column declaration.
-Let's add `grid-template-columns: 500px 500px` to our grid container.
+Let's add `grid-template-columns: 500px 500px;` to our grid container.

 That's more like it.
 Now we have a grid with 2 columns, each 500px wide.
-We can even shorten our declaration with the `repeat()` function: `grid-template-columns: repeat(2, 500px)`.
+We can even shorten our declaration with the `repeat()` function: `grid-template-columns: repeat(2, 500px);`.

 We're using pixels here, but any length unit is a viable option: rems, ems, percentages, you name it.
-We can even mix these units: `grid-template-columns: 33% 100px 20vw 15rem 4em` is a perfectly valid rule, believe it or not.
+We can even mix these units: `grid-template-columns: 33% 100px 20vw 15rem 4em;` is a perfectly valid rule, believe it or not.

 Grid also brings a new unit of measurement to CSS: the `fr` unit represents a fraction of the available space in a grid container, and it's here to make our grid tracks flexible AF.

+Why should we use `fr` over other flexible units, like percentages?
+Long story short, [it saves us a bunch of math](https://css-tricks.com/introduction-fr-css-unit/).

-Let's use it: `grid-template-columns: repeat(2, 1fr)`.
+Let's use `fr` on our grid: `grid-template-columns: repeat(2, 1fr);`.

 > ⚠️ `fr` will always defer to other units.
-If we write `grid-template-columns: 250px 1fr`, 250px will be taken out of the available space, and the remaining space goes to the `fr`.
+If we write `grid-template-columns: 250px 1fr;`, 250px will be taken out of the available space, and the remaining space goes to the `fr`.
 In other words, if other units are eating the grid, `fr` only gets the leftovers.

 Columns are great, but isn't Grid all about two-dimensional control?
 Where are our rows?